 - Weak, but Skilled: This is his usual role in the Mario spinoffs in contrast to Wario as well as in his debut game.
-However, he has trounced Bowser in a fight, and in the Mario Kart games he is usually another variation on the Jack of All Stats, except in the Wii version where he is a Mighty Glacier-type racer instead.
+However, he has trounced Bowser in a fight, and in the Mario Kart games he is usually another variation on the Jack of All Stats, except in the Wii version where he is a heavyweight racer instead, and even then his relatively high acceleration and handling make him perform more like a middleweight than any of the other heavies.
 He is also a Stone Wall Speedster in Mario Strikers Charged, a Stone Wall in the sequel Tennis game, and Unskilled, but Strong (falling a couple yards short of Wario) in the Mario Golf series.
 He may just be another Lightning Bruiser overall.

 Characters from Wario Land

-Leader of the Black Sugar Pirates, Captain Syrup is the main rival of Wario in the first two Wario Lands
+Leader of the Black Sugar Gang, Captain Syrup is the main rival of Wario in the first two Wario Lands

 , in the first game possessing a base on Kitchen Island which is raided by Wario, and in the second game takes revenge by seizing Wario's new castle.
-Much to the glee of fans, she returned in Shake It!
+She returned in Wario Land: Shake It!

 as an ally to free the Shake Dimension, with the same ulterior motive as Wario: money.